cgrindel/rules_swift_package_manager/README.md

 # Gazelle Plugin for Swift and Swit Package Rules for Bazel

-This repository contains a [Gazelle plugin] and Bazel repository rules that can be used to download, build, and consume Swift packages with [rules_swift] rules.
+This repository contains a [Gazelle plugin] and Bazel repository rules that can be used to download, build, and consume Swift packages.
 The rules in this repository build the external Swift packages using [rules_swift] and native C/C++ rulesets making the Swift package products and targets available as Bazel targets.

 This repository is designed to fully replace [rules_spm] and provide utilities to ease Swift development inside a Bazel workspace.